Galactic Geology: Probing Time-Varying Dark Matter Signals with Paleo-Detectors: Signal Modeling

 \subsection{Subhalo}

 Let us consider subhalos formed from the same DM particles as those comprising the MW halo; in this case, the particle masses and scattering cross sections are the same ($m_\chi\SH = m_\chi\MW$ and $\SIDDSH = \SIDDMW$).
 The signal in a paleo-detector induced by traversing a subhalo differs from that induced by the MW halo in two primary ways.
-First, the DM within the subhalo has much smaller velocity dispersion than the DM in the MW halo, $\sigma_v\SH \ll \sigma_v\MW$, such that the subhalo appears as an approximately monochromatic \textit{wind} of DM particles with their velocity set by the relative motion of the Solar System with respect to the subhalo, $v_\odot\SH$.
-Second, the signal is transient since the Solar System traverses a subhalo on short timescales compared to a paleo-detector's exposure time, see Fig.~\ref{Fig:timevar}.
+First, the DM within the subhalo has much smaller velocity dispersion than the DM in the MW halo~\cite{BinneyTremaine:1987}, $\sigma_v\SH \ll \sigma_v\MW$, such that the subhalo appears as an approximately monochromatic \textit{wind} of DM particles with their velocity set by the relative motion of the Solar System with respect to the subhalo, $v_\odot\SH$.\footnote{Note that since $\sigma_v\SH \ll v_\odot\SH$, the precise form of the DM speed distribution in the subhalo has virtually no effect on the subhalo signal.} Second, the signal is transient since the Solar System traverses a subhalo on short timescales compared to a paleo-detector's exposure time, see Fig.~\ref{Fig:timevar}.
 It is the combination of these two features that allow paleo-detectors to be sensitive to a collision with a subhalo.
 Astronomical observations constrain the halo mass function down to virial masses $M_{\rm vir}\SH \sim \mathcal{O}(10^7)\,M_\odot$~\cite{Nadler:2019zrb,Schutz:2020jox,Nadler:2020prv,Mao:2020rga,Das:2020nwc,Maamari:2020aqz,Nadler:2021dft}.
-Trivially, heavier subhalos would give rise to larger signals.
+Trivially, heavier subhalos would give rise to larger integrated signals (for the same concentration and impact parameter).
 Hence, we are mainly interested in the subhalo mass range $M_{\rm vir}\SH \sim 10^4 - 10^8\,M_\odot$ that lies just below current constraints.
 Regarding the speed of subhalos relative to the Solar System, $v_\odot\SH$, subhalos are expected to follow the same velocity distribution as the DM making up the MW halo, see Sec.~\ref{sec:MWhalo}.
 Thus, the speed distribution $f(v_\odot\SH)$ would peak at $v_\odot\SH$ of a few hundred km/s, with the maximal encounter speed set by the local Galactic escape speed, $v_\odot\SH \leq v_{\rm esc}\MW + v_\odot\MW \approx 800\,$km/s.
+Finally, we will be interested in subhalo encounters with impact parameters $b\SH$ less than the scale radius of the subhalo, so we are able to probe the dense inner part of the subhalo.
+We remind the reader that while subhalo encounters with such impact parameters are expected to be rare under standard assumptions of the mass function (see Appendix~\ref{app:subhalo}), they can become more likely with enhanced mass functions from nonstandard cosmologies.

 We model the DM density of the subhalo as a Navarro-Frenk-White (NFW) profile~\cite{Navarro:1995iw},